jimbobbennett/StarWarsCopilot/4-call-tools/README.md

     var result = await chatClient.GetResponseAsync(history, options);
     ```

-1. LLMs are fickle beasts, and may not actually call your tool.
+1. LLMs are fickle beasts, and may not actually decide to call your tool.
 You can encourage the LLM to use the tools by adjusting your system prompt:

     ```cs
     var history = new List<ChatMessage>